How much does Ipe cost?

 How can I treat my Ipe to get a weathered look?

-If you want that look you do not treat it with anything other than end sealers and it will naturally turn grey.
+If you want that, look, you do not treat it with anything other than end sealers, and it will naturally turn grey.
 Not only that if you decided to, but you can also bring it back to a beautiful brown.
-Ipe can last over 75 years untreated.
+Ipe can last up to 75 years untreated.

 Why Choose Ipe?

 In our opinion, it is the best wood all around.
-The perfect mixture of most durable, lowest maintenance, best-looking wood mother nature makes.
+The perfect mixture of the most durable, lowest maintenance, best-looking wood mother nature makes.
 Withstands splintering or checking looks beautiful in its natural state or treated.
 Same fire rating as concrete and bugs don’t like eating it!
 Also, visit our what is ipe decking page if you have more questions.

 Kiln Dried vs Air Dried

 Ipe Vs Other Hardwoods:

 IPE IS THE BEST WOOD.
-ESPECIALLY FOR OUTDOOR APPLICATION.
+ESPECIALLY FOR OUTDOOR APPLICATIONS.
 HERE IS WHY.
 Click Here.

 What color variations does Ipe have?

 Ipe can vary greatly from batch to batch and board to board.
 We do our best to prevent major color differences in our orders, but we do not color match.
-Remember the wood is natural so it varies.
-If you are treating the wood this may matter a bit less.
-Ipe color can vary as you see here.
-Sometimes orders will look much more similar and sometimes they will be very different.
-If you want to match color, you should order more to ensure you have a better selection or you can cull boards that are too drastically different.
-There is not a standard Ipe color.
+Remember, the wood is natural, so it varies.
+If you are treating the wood, this may matter a bit less.
+Ipe color can vary, as you see here.
+Sometimes orders will look much more similar, and sometimes, they will be very different.
+If you want to match color, you should order more to ensure you have a better selection, or you can cull boards that are too drastically different.
+There is not standard Ipe color.

 Ipe Color Variance Example: